Table of Contents (click on link to go to a section):

 2. LIFE IN BENTON, KENTUCKY

-In 1953, when I was six years old, I started going to Benton School -- which had all twelve grades in one building.
-A short time later, in November, my mom had my first brother.
-I was quite put out having to share my home with another child.
+In 1953, when I was six years old, I started going to Benton High School -- which had all twelve grades in one building.
+(Now Benton has an elementary school, a middle school and a separate high school.)
+A short time later, in November, my mom had my first brother named David Benjamin Gilliam ("Benny").
+I was quite put out having to share my home with another sibling.
 He seemed to get all the attention!

 My dad liked to hunt, so we always had hunting dogs.
 I first remember having a pointer.
-Then, when I was eight years old, we had a breeding pair of weimaraners and black labs.
-That summer, we had two litters of pups -- one from each pair.
+Later, we had a breeding pair of weimaraners and black labs.
+In the summer of 1955, we had two litters of pups -- one from each pair.
 I loved those puppies and we ended up keeping three of the black lab pups, with whom I played all summer.
+I named my pups Lady, Tramp, and Jock (from the Disney movie).
 We spent the summer exploring the countryside around Benton.
-I named my pups Lady, Tramp, and Jock (from the Disney movie).
-In those days, parents did not have to worry about their 8-year-old daughters wandering around unsupervised.
-Benton was so safe that we did not even lock our doors at night.
-In the summer when it was really hot and humid, we left the doors open with just the screendoors for protection (from the flies).
-The only policeman that I remember seeing in Benton was named "Chewing Gum Charlie."
-He drove around and walked around the streets of town protecting us, and I never saw him with a gun straped on.
+Benton had about 2,000 people back then, so parents did not worry about their children roaming around the town.
+Life was so much nicer then!

-Christmas eve, my aunt and uncle and cousins were over and we were sitting around the fireplace, with the snow coming down outside, when suddenly, we heard a knock at the door.
+Christmas eve in 1955, my aunt Julia and uncle Carl and cousins Nat and Cherye were visiting and we were sitting around the fireplace, with the snow coming down outside, when suddenly, we heard a knock at the door.
 A man asked my dad if he knew anyone who had a black lab, because he had just hit one in the road next to our house.
-Unfortunately, it was my boy -- Tramp who had escaped from the barn!
+Unfortunately, it was my boy Tramp who had escaped from the barn!
 My dad took Tramp and put him on the floor in the basement.
 He stayed there for several days and, all of a sudden one day, my dad told me that he was going to take Tramp to the vet to make him better.
 Poor Tramp had lain on the floor for days, unable to get up, and I trusted my dad to make him better for me.

 About two weeks later, my parents were sitting in their chairs in front of the fireplace, reading the newspaper and listening to music on the radio.
 Curious as to how he was doing, I asked my dad, "When is Tramp coming home?"
 My dad looked at my mom and she looked at him -- and a quiet fell over the room.

-My dad looked at me and said, "We thought you would forget about him, so we forgot to tell you that Tramp died."
+My dad looked at me and said, "We thought you would forget about him, so we decided not to tell you that Tramp died."
 I was devastated.
 I felt a lump in my stomach that I had never felt before.
 I felt my face flush -- my eyes filled with tears -- and I began to loose control.
 I felt so betrayed.
 I wasn't sure if the tears were the result of Tramp having died or of having my parents think that I would forget about him, thereby relieving them of the burden of having to tell me of his death.
 I went to my bedroom and climbed into bed.
 I continued to cry, wondering what had become of Tramp.
-I went to church regularly and had heard of heaven and my dad's father had recently died, so I knew what death was, since I'd attended the services for him.
+I went to church regularly at the local Church of Christ, and I had heard of heaven and hell.
+Plus, my dad's father, who I called PeePaw, had recently died, so I knew what death was, since I'd attended PeePaw's services and saw his dead body in the casket.
 Soon my dad came into my room to attempt to comfort me.
 I said, "Is Tramp in heaven with PeePaw?"

-Shortly after Tramp died, my dad decided to move us to California.
-I had no idea what that meant, but I did not think that I liked it.
-In early February 1956, (I was eight years old), my dad gave away my two remaining labs -- Lady and Jock to some people in the countryside.
-So, I lost Tramp in December and then I lost Lady and Jock in February.
+Shortly after Tramp died in December 1955, my dad decided to move us to California so he could get a good job as an electrician, be close to my mom's family, and escape from his friends with whom he drank too much.
+I had no idea what would happen in California, but I did not think that I liked it.
+In early February 1956, when I was 8 years old, my dad gave away my two remaining labs -- Lady and Jock -- to some people in the country.
+So, I lost all 3 of my dogs within the span of 2 months!
 I was so depressed, but nobody paid any attention.
 I was just a kid.

 3. CHILDHOOD IN SAN DIEGO, CALIFORNIA

 I don't remember the actual trip to California, but I remember being deposited with my Aunt Bert and Uncle Charlie in San Diego.
 My parents, however, moved up to Inglewood, California with my little brother, where my dad apparently had a job as an electrician (he had been one at the Tenneesee Valley Authority at Kentucky Lake before the move).
 So, there I was -- at the age of eight -- getting used to the loss of my three beloved pets, my family abandoning me, and all these strangers that I was foisted upon: my aunt, my uncle, my cousin Sandy, my cousin Joe, and my little cousin Kathy.
+They were all strange to me and my uncle was a child molester!
 I was miserable because I had lost my three best friends (Tramp, Lady, Jock), my hometown, and my family.
 Nobody understood why I became depressed, morose, and sullen.
 I enrolled at Montezuma Elementary School for the remainder of the third grade and was a very good student -- what else was there to do?

 It turns out that my mom was pregnant with my younger brother, who was born in July 1956.
 They let me name him, and I named him Robert after a blond boy upon whom I had the wildest crush!
 They gave him the middle name of Wesley after my dad's grandfather.
-I was nine years old.
-My dad got a job in San Diego, so they moved to a small duplex in the area of town called Clairemont, in September 1956.
+I was 9 years old when he was born and still was living with my relatives.
+My dad got a job in San Diego, so they moved to a small duplex in the area of town called Clairemont in September 1956.
 I enrolled in Whittier Elementary School for the fourth grade.

-We stayed there until I was in the middle of sixth grade, at which time my parents bought a brand new, 3-bedroom, 2-bath, home in a newer development in Chula Vista.
+We stayed in Clairemont until I was in the middle of sixth grade, at which time my parents bought a brand new, 3-bedroom, 2-bath, home in a newer development in Chula Vista.
 It was 1959, and I think they paid about $12,000 for it!
 I enrolled in the sixth grade at Kellogg Elementary School, and Mr. Bickel was my teacher.
+He was a good teacher.
+He read to us every day, which I loved.

-Our house was on the outskirts of town at that time, so my girlfriends and I would explore all over the countryside from Chula Vista to Otay Lakes.
-I had a really good time with them -- about eight of us.
+In Chula Vista, our house was on the outskirts of town at that time, so my girlfriends and I would explore all over the countryside from Chula Vista to Otay Lakes.
+I had a really good time with them -- about 8 of us.
 We had wonderful times together: riding bikes all over, going downtown to shop and buy french fries and Green Rivers at the soda shop, building forts in the canyons with tumbleweeds, having slumber parties where we ate like pigs and told ghost stories, playing girls' basketball at the Recreation Center.

 I enrolled in 10th grade at Hilltop High School.
 I only went one year, however, since they built a new school nearer my house the following year -- Castle Park High School.
 I was in the first junior class in the fall of 1963.
 Our colors were red, black, and white, and we were called the Trojans.
 I enjoyed it, but was anxious to leave home and see the world, so I applied to Pepperdine for early admission, because I had enough credits and an A-average.
 I was accepted for the fall of 1964, but at the last minute I became too afraid to go to Los Angeles alone and decided to go to Lubbock Christian College with my best friend, Rita.
 I should have gone to Pepperdine!